vercel/nextjs-subscription-payments/README.md

 ### That's it

-That's it.
-Now you're ready to earn recurring revenue from your customers. 🥳
+I know, that was quite a lot to get through, but it's worth it.
+You're now ready to earn recurring revenue from your customers. 🥳

 ## Develop locally